ang-zeyu/infisearch/docs/src/search_configuration.md

 3. Transform and highlight the field stores using the `listItemRender` set of APIs below.

 <br>

+**2. `resultsRenderOpts`**

+The renderers and options under this key are based on the **default implementation** of `resultsRender`.
+If overriding `resultsRender` above, these options will not be used.

+**`resultsPerPage = 8`**

+This option controls how many result previews are generated per trigger of the infinite scrolling intersection observer.

+If none of the `body / title / heading` fields are stored, lowering this has a noticeable performance improvement on result generation, as more `.html / .json` files have to be retrieved on-the-fly, parsed, and processed.

 **`listItemRender(h, fullLink, resultTitle, resultHeadingsAndTexts, fields)`** & co.